neomaster117/Foci-counter-in-DBSCAN/README.md

 Importantly, the user must beforehand create a main experimental folder with two subfolders:
 - Cells, where the user will deposit separate folders contaning the image files for each cell (or generate them using the script provided here), and
 - Outputs, where files with the results will be saved.
-The user will then change the "Spheres counting" provosiry title with the experimental folder name, and the Drive from G to the user chosen drive.
+The user will then change the "Spheres counting" provisory title with the experimental folder name, and the Drive from G to the user chosen drive.

 Context: